 - 1. Reset to factory default settings.
-See Reset to factory default settings on page 53. - After the reset, secure boot guarantees the state of the device. - 2.
+See .
+After the reset, secure boot guarantees the state of the device. - 2.
 Configure and install the device.

 TPM module

 The TPM (Trusted Platform Module) is a component that provides cryptographic features to protect information from unauthorized access.
 It is always activated and there are no settings you can change.